bar-benjamin/IoT-Infrastructure-Backend/README.md

 1. Clone the repository to your local machine.
 2. Make sure you have JDK installed.
-3. Build the project using `./gradlew build`
+3. Setup databases: (1) sudo mysql -u bar -p; , (2) sudo systemctl start mongod; -> mongosh;
+4. Run NotificationMicroservice
-4. Run the project using `./gradlew run` or via IDE configurations with `server config.yml` program arguments
+5. Build and Run the project using `./gradlew build` and `./gradlew run` or via IDE configurations with `server config.yml` program arguments
+6. Use Postman for GET/Post requests or navigate to `http://localhost:8000` in your web browser

 #### Running with Docker